Coreopsis integrifolia

-Coreopsis integrifolia, the fringeleaf tickseed or mouse-ear tickseed, is a North American plant species of the family Asteraceae.
+Coreopsis integrifolia (commonly known as the fringeleaf tickseed, mouse-ear tickseed, or chipola dye-flower) is a North American plant species of the family Asteraceae.
 It is native to the southeastern United States, in South Carolina, Georgia, and northern Florida.

 Coreopsis integrifolia is a perennial up to 60 cm (2 feet) tall.
 Flower heads have yellow ray florets and purple disc florets.